 The University of Leeds is less than a 10-minute bus journey, or a 20-minute walk away.
 There are an array of cafes, pubs and general convenience shops.
 Plus, it’s home to many of the infamous Otley Run’s pitstops!

-Regardless of the area you chose to reside in, consider a man and van hire in London, Leeds, Liverpool or Leicester – you name it!
+Regardless of the area you chose to reside in, consider a man and van hire in London, Leeds, Liverpool or Leicester!
 Hiring somebody to transport all of your things means you have more time to look up the best bars.